 Energy: Pakistan has been facing a severe shortage of power and the proposed power projects along the economic corridor would address the power deficit.
 The power projects will also accelerate industrial and economic activity.

 Port modernization: Under CPEC, China is modernizing the Gwadar port.
 Pakistan hopes that the port modernization will turn it into a regional trans-shipment hub by stabilizing its economy.

 Employment opportunities: Due to the various energy, infrastructure, and industrial projects, CPEC promises huge employment opportunities to all sections of society.

 What are the primary concerns for Pakistan?

 Chinese army in Pakistan: China stationed a special division of its army in Pakistan to provide security for Chinese workers involved in CPEC-related projects.
 This creates a threat to the sovereignty of Pakistan.

 Baluch insurgents: The insurgent groups in Baluchistan are opposing CPEC as it threatens the ethnic distribution of the region.
 This poses a threat to CPEC as Gwadar port situated in Baluchistan holds the key to the success of the corridor.

 Terrorism: The banned terrorist organizations based in Pakistan poses a huge threat to the project.
 In the long run, it may also affect relations with China.

-Expensive loan: The Srilankan govt has taken billions of Dollars in loans from China for Hambantota projects which are also part of BRI initiative.
+Expensive loan: The Srilankan govt has taken billions of dollars in loans from China for Hambantota projects which are also part of BRI initiative.
 Now, Srilanka is at the mercy of the IMF to pay back China’s hefty loans.
-Likewise, lack of transparency with respect to the interest rates and other terms may leave Pakistan in the same situation.
+Likewise, a lack of transparency with respect to the interest rates and other terms may leave Pakistan in the same situation.